aws/aws-sessionstore-dynamodb-ruby/README.md

 # Amazon DynamoDB Session Store

 The **Amazon DynamoDB Session Store** handles sessions for Ruby web applications using a DynamoDB backend.
-The session store is compatible with Rails and other Rack based frameworks.
+The session store is compatible with Rails (3.x or 4.x) and other Rack based frameworks.

 ## Installation